 Funder: U.S. National Science Foundation

-Funding Amounts: Up to $60 million annually across all Antarctic Sciences programs; ~50 awards per year; standard or continuing grants.
+Funding Amounts: Up to $60 million annually across all Antarctic Sciences programs; ~50 awards per year; award sizes/durations vary by project scope.

-Summary: Supports research requiring U.S. Antarctic Program logistical field support to advance understanding of Antarctic and global Earth systems.
+Summary: Supports research requiring U.S. Antarctic Program logistical fieldwork to advance understanding of Antarctic systems and their global connections.

-Key Information: Concept Outline submission is required before a full proposal; only projects necessitating USAP fieldwork are eligible.
+Key Information: Concept Outline submission is required prior to full proposal; USAP logistical support is limited due to ongoing infrastructure upgrades.